 Students are considered post-secondary transfer when they have completed 12 units or more of academic course work from a recognized/accredited institution by December 31 of the year prior to the year of admission for Spring, Summer, and Fall entry; and August 31 for Winter entry (unless otherwise stated).
-Applicants who will have completed fewer than 12 units by December 31 but 12 or more units by May 1 in the year of admission for Spring, Summer and Fall entry will be considered as a high school applicant for early admission and as a transfer applicant for final admission (below), if space permitting.
-Students not considered post-secondary transfer are reviewed as high school (see A.5 Undergraduate Admission Requirements).
+Applicants who will have completed fewer than 12 units by December 31 but 12 or more units by May 1 in the year of admission for Spring, Summer and Fall entry will be considered as a high school applicant for early admission and as a transfer applicant for final admission (below), if space permitted.
+Students not considered post-secondary transfer are reviewed as high school (see A.5 Undergraduate Degree Admission Requirements).

 Admission is competitive and meeting the minimum requirement does not guarantee admission.
 The minimum admission GPA requirement is 2.00; most programs require a higher admission GPA.